Luzizilahelena/luzizilahelena/README.md

 ---

-✨ *“A persistência é o caminho do êxito.”*
+✨ “A persistência e as escolhas definem o êxito: faça as suas escolhas e seja a sua maior motivação.”